hiccup444/RawriisSST/docs/building.md

 This script:
 1. Installs `pyinstaller`, `pillow`, and `openvr` via pip.
-2. Runs PyInstaller with `build/windows.spec` (the spec works cross-platform).
+2. Runs PyInstaller with `build/windows.spec` (this same spec file is used for both Windows and Linux - there is no separate Linux spec).
 3. Outputs the build to `dist/RawriisSTT/RawriisSTT`.

 ---